 Davenport, Leibold et al (2006) highlight further deficiencies, namely the assumption of linearity of the strategy process, which usually consists of strategy analysis, formulation, implementation, and change.
 In practice, they argue, the process is rather diffuse with these elements ongoing and intertwining.

 Criticism of the tools

-Kim and Mauborgne (2005) argue that the traditional view, and thereby the tools used, of strategy focuses too much on competing in existing market space, beating the competition, exploit existing demand, making the value/cost trade off, and aligning the whole system of a company’s activities with its strategic choice of differentiation or low cost.
+Kim and Mauborgne (2005) argue that the traditional view, and thereby the tools used, of strategy, focus too much on competing in existing market space, beating the competition, exploit existing demand, making the value/cost trade-off, and aligning the whole system of a company’s activities with its strategic choice of differentiation or low cost.